scylladb/care-pet/docs/build-with-javascript.md

     {"code":404,"message":"path / was not found"}

-The JSON with the 404 at the end indicates expected behavior. expected.
+The JSON with the 404 at the end indicates expected behavior.
 To read an owner's data use the previously saved owner_id as follows:

 `curl -v http://127.0.0.1:8000/api/owner/{owner_id}`